XcooBee/xcoobee-php-sdk/README.md

 ### response
 standard JSON response object
 - status 200 if success:
-    - data object will contain list of inbox items in array: messageId, sender, fileName, fileSize, receiptDate, expirationDate, download_date
+    - data object will contain list of inbox items in array: messageId, sender, fileName, fileSize, receiptDate, expirationDate, downloadDate
 - status 400 if error

 ## getInboxItem(messageId)

 This method will return a file and file meta tags.
-Upon first downloaded, the `download_date` for the item will be populated.
+Upon first downloaded, the `downloadDate` for the item will be populated.

 options: